p3t3rtm/rapture2028/README.md

 # Not Yet Fulfilled Prophecies
 ### An attempt is made to sort the prophecies in chronological order, based on the most likely sequence of events.
 All of the following will take place within the next 7-8 years from the time of this writing.
 - Trump doing a peace deal with Israel and Saudi Arabia enabling the construction of the third temple.
+The third temple is built.
 - USA Trade Wars.
 - Major shortages of medical supplies.
 Not enough medical supplies to do surgery.
 - Rioting, looting in the cities.